wistonk/go-k8s-app-demo/README.md

 ####  Test locally
 > To test the web server and confirm all is working ok, we need to build a docker image and run it.
 See below commands

-Build the image with this command
+- _Build the image with this command_
 `docker build -t go-k8s-app-demo .`

-Check the image that we created
+- _Check the image that we created_
  `docker images`

-Tag the image with any registry format i.e GCR, ACR, ECR, or Dockerhub
+- _Tag the image with any registry format.i.e GCR, ACR, ECR, or Dockerhub_
   `docker tag registry-username/go-k8s-app-demo:tagname`

-Push the image to the registry
+- _Push the image to the registry_
 `docker push registry-username/go-k8s-app-demo:tagname`

-Finally, run it
+- Finally, run it
 `docker run -d -p 80:8888 go-k8s-app-demo:latest`

 Visit your browser at `http://localhost/tree`,  you should view `{"myFavouriteTree":"Moringa"}`.